Brass and Bronze Sand Casting Foundry in Lancaster, PA

 Green sand has no toxic substances.
 That means reusing it is a worry-free and responsible solution to waste.
 Reused green sand can also act as a fine aggregate substitute in the construction and manufacturing industries.

-Using our green sand foundry production process, we can manufacture brass and bronze castings using a wide range of alloys.
+Using our green sand foundry molding production process, we can manufacture brass and bronze castings using a wide range of alloys.
 Our automated machinery quickly produces metal castings that weigh between 1 ounce and 70 pounds and measure between 1/8 inch by 1/8 inch by 1/8 inch and 8 inches by 16 inches by 18 inches.
-If you're looking for the top sand casting foundry in Pennsylvania capable of meeting your expectations for quality, reach out to us today.
+If you're looking for the top sand casting foundry in Pennsylvania capable of meeting your expectations for quality, reach out to us today for your green sand metal casting quote.